getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 information to be able to say "this widget is X" or "this manual belongs to widget X".

-Today, neither source maps nor minified JavaScript files are self identifying today.
+Today, neither source maps nor minified JavaScript files are self-identifying.
 We rely heavily on the _filename_ of the file.
-In many operations the filename is lost and even if it's retained, the filename is not globally unique.
+In many operations, the filename is lost and even if it's retained, the filename is not globally unique.
 This means if we throw all our source maps and minified files into a huge folder, we would encounter duplicates.